March 11th, 2018

 10:00am – 4:00pm local time

-The object will be to make as many contacts as possible from the ferries or from any of the system’s 36 wharves.
+The object of the contest is to make as many contacts as possible from the ferries or from any of the system’s 36 wharves.
 Operation is restricted to VHF and UHF bands using hand held transceivers.
 Any mode is permissible and contact may be simplex or through a repeater.

 For more information, contact:

 |Laurie Gordonemail@example.com||0412 108 660|